ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Establishing a WebTransport-Capable HTTP/3 Connection {#establishing}

-A WebTransport-Capable HTTP/3 connection requires two mandatory indicators to be sent by the server in its SETTINGS frames.
-Clients do not use SETTINGS but instead use the the "webtransport" upgrade token in CONNECT requests establishing WebTransport sessions (see {{upgrade-token}}).
+A WebTransport-Capable HTTP/3 connection requires the client and server to both signal support for WebTransport over HTTP/3 using a setting.
+Clients also signal support by using the "webtransport" upgrade token in extended CONNECT requests when establishing sessions (see {{upgrade-token}}).

 WebTransport over HTTP/3 uses extended CONNECT in HTTP/3 as described in
 {{!RFC9220}}, which defines the SETTINGS_ENABLE_CONNECT_PROTOCOL setting.
 This document defines a SETTINGS_WT_MAX_SESSIONS setting for indicating the number of WebTransport sessions a connection supports.
 The default value for the SETTINGS_WT_MAX_SESSIONS setting is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.

 A server supporting WebTransport over HTTP/3 MUST send both the SETTINGS_WT_MAX_SESSIONS setting with a value greater than "0" and the SETTINGS_ENABLE_CONNECT_PROTOCOL setting with a value of "1".

+A client supporting WebTransport over HTTP/3 MUST send the SETTINGS_WT_MAX_SESSIONS setting with a value greater than "0".

-The client MUST NOT send a WebTransport request until it has received the setting indicating WebTransport support from the server.
+Clients MUST NOT attempt to establish WebTransport sessions until they have received the settings indicating WebTransport support from the server.

 \[\[RFC editor: please remove the following paragraph before publication.]]